RedHorseVR/VFCode/README.md

 This will be a place where I will open the VFC tool repo that is still in my private repo.
 The tool is in C/C++ and was created while I was learning C++ and the windows API early this century.
 Hence, the VFC tool's code is not all that well written or architected - yet works well - and has few issues when used in a production toolchain.

-However, the tool's code is encased in the VFC metat language and can be traveresed using the VFC tools,  edited as flowgraphs, exported to the compiler, integrated with a debugger, etc..
+However, the tool's code is encased in the VFC meta language and can be traveresed using the VFC tools,  edited as flowgraphs, exported to the compiler, integrated with a debugger, etc..
 The tool today is ~100K loc and is maintained as a Visual Studio project.

 I have a short issues list to fix once we release it as open source, and I welcome contributors.
 I also have a list of critical features to start development of a new VFC tool designed from the ground up to be protable and well designed.
 Let me know if you want to explore a collaboration.